AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 This proposal also attempts at keeping capabilities that do not need to be specifically removed to fit within a more intuitive
 OOP model, such as e.g. discriminants and aggregates.

+Experience shows that whenever possible, capabilities that can be enabled to regular records should as well.
+A good exemple of that is the trend observed of people declaring Ada types tagged just for the purpose of having access to prefix notation, while such notation does not require inheritance or dispatching.

 Guide-level explanation
 =======================